dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-runtime-torrelay.md

 This finding informs you that an EC2 instance or a container in your AWS environment is making connections to a Tor network in a manner that suggests that it's acting as a Tor relay.
 Tor is software for enabling anonymous communication.
 Tor increases anonymity of communication by forwarding the client's possibly illicit traffic from one Tor relay to another.

-The runtime agent monitors events from multiple resource types.
+The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.

-The runtime agent monitors events from multiple resource types.
+The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.

 **Remediation recommendations:**